prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When not null, enforcedLabelValueLengthLimit defines a global limit on the length
+<p>enforcedLabelValueLengthLimit when not null defines a global limit on the length
 of labels value per sample.
 The value overrides any <code>spec.labelValueLengthLimit</code> set by ServiceMonitor, PodMonitor, Probe objects unless <code>spec.labelValueLengthLimit</code> is greater than zero and less than <code>spec.enforcedLabelValueLengthLimit</code>.</p>